astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/sycamour.md

 ![Iron Maiden](/uploads/sycamour/iron-maiden.jpg "Iron Maiden")

 * Identified by Zephyr as someone with powers similar to [Dubium](#dubium)
-* Spotted in the apartment complex where Kieran's gang went to during Session 11
+* Spotted in the apartment complex where Kieran's gang went to during Session 11, later arrested

 ## Master of Puppets